 Template by Methodology

 PMBOK does not define a charter layout.
-It defines six required inputs and six required outputs, and leaves the format to your PMO.
-This page gives you both lists, a filled example, and the four PMBOK 7 performance domains the charter activates.
+It defines the inputs and tools of the Develop Project Charter process and the content elements the charter document must carry, then leaves the format to your PMO.
+This page gives you the inputs, the six core content elements, a filled example, and the four PMBOK 7 performance domains the charter activates.

 1. Business case